MubarakAl-Bishri/site/README.md

-"# personal-website"
+# personal-website

-# Static Web App
+## Static Web App
-A static version of the portfolio is available in the `static-site` folder.
+A static version of the portfolio is available now on this repository.